Latest: Judge fines Michael Lowry €15k for failing to keep proper set of accounts

-Update – 4.30pm: Independent TD Michael Lowry has been fined €15,000 for filing incorrect corporation tax returns and failing to keep a proper set of accounts.
+Judge Nolan accepted that the politician had no previous convictions, was a good employer and a very good public representative.

+“The proof of the pudding is in the eating.
+He has been re-elected,” the judge said.

-The judge told him he did not think a custodial sentence was appropriate in this case.
+He noted that the maximum sentence available to the court was a five-year term but said he didn’t think a custodial sentence was appropriate in the case.

+He fined Mr Lowry €15,000 personally and Garuda €10,000.
+He also disqualified Lowry from acting as a director of the company for three years.

+“He seems to have rescued his company.
+If he had not put in a substantial cash infusion into the company it would not be operating at present,” Judge Nolan said.
+He was referring to evidence that Lowry re-mortgaged his home to pay the €1.4 million tax bill in 2007.

 1.16pm: Michael Lowry and company guilty of failing to keep proper set of accounts